Spatial decay of isolated magnetic hopfions in chiral helimagnets: Isolated hopfion stability

 The hopfion size $\uetaeq$ depends only on the relative position within the hopfion equilibrium strip, but not on the field or anisotropy quality factor directly.
 Expressing the field within the stability strip via dimensionless parameter $u$ as $h=h^{-} + u (h^{+}-h^{-})$ we can express the hopfion's equilibrium size as

 which diverges as the field approaches the lower equilibrium boundary.
 This dependence is shown on the inset in Fig.~\ref{fig:phaseD}.
 Note that hopfions remain metastable (although with higher energy than the background) for some small region of $u>1$, until (at larger fields) they eventually get crushed.
 This limiting hopfion radius is similar to the so-called collapse radius of the magnetic bubbles.
+Because the $|\uetaeq|>0$ the equilibrium hopfion radius $R_\mathrm{EQ}=\uetaeq R_0= \uetaeq C/D$ diverges when $D\rightarrow0$ in full accordance with the Hobart-Derrick theorem~\cite{Hobart1963,*Derrick1964}.

 To verify the model, we have also solved the Euler-Lagrange equation~\eqref{eq:EulerLagrange} numerically for some of the points on the phase diagram, marked by black dots in Fig.~\ref{fig:phaseD}.
 The resulting profiles are shown by dots in Fig.~\ref{fig:hopfion} (lower right).
 They are almost indistinguishable from the solid lines, showing the rescaled by $\uetaeq$ trial function~\eqref{eq:trialE}.